JOHANNES BENNKE

 Longer version

-Johannes Bennke is a post-doc fellow at the Hermeneutics & Cultural graduate program at Bar-Ilan University in Israel.
-Before that he was a post-doc fellow of the Minerva Foundation of the Max-Planck-Society at the Hebrew University of Jerusalem.
-His current projects are concerned with the governance of future archives in decentralized networks, media of trust, epistemology of protocols, and the aesthetics of generativity.
+Dr. Johannes Bennke is head of the Media Lab for Digital Sovereignty at Filmuniversity Babelsberg Konrad Wolf.
+Before that he was a post-doc fellow at the Program for Hermeneutics & Cultural Studies at Bar-Ilan University and a post-doc fellow of the Minerva Foundation of the Max-Planck-Society at the Hebrew University of Jerusalem.
+His research focuses on media philosophy, the aesthetics of digital audiovisual cultures, and ethics of media practices, in particular forms of governance of archives in Web3.
+In his current habilitation project “The Art of Digital Sovereignty” he analyzes forms of digital sovereignty in art and media and develops a media-historical and media-theoretical approach to protocols for governing digital cultural heritage in Web3.
 He received his doctorate from the Bauhaus-University Weimar, Germany with a thesis on media philosophy and aesthetics according to Emmanuel Levinas.
-His research focuses on the philosophy of image and media, aesthetics, ethics and (post-)phenomenologies of digital practices.
-Since 2022 together with Markus Rautzenberg and Mirjam Schaub, he is co-speaker of the working group media philosophy of the Gesellschaft für Medienwissenschaft.
+Since 2022 together with Markus Rautzenberg and Mirjam Schaub, he is co-speaker of the Media Philosophy Working Group of the Gesellschaft für Medienwissenschaft (GfM).
 Recent publications: Co-editor of navigationen, “Media Cultures of Value: Economy, Politics, and Art in Web3” (with M. Schaub; 2025), co-editor of Levinas und die Künste (with D. Mersch; transcript 2024); guest editor of communication +1, “Media of Verification” (2023); Obliteration.
 Für eine partikulare Medienphilosophie nach Emmanuel Levinas (transcript, 2023) and International Yearbook of Media Philosophy.
 Mediality/Theology/Religion (with V. Brower; de Gruyter, 2021).

 © 2025 by JB is licensed under